sonic-3-the-hedgehog-on-english-us/.github/profile/README.md

 So wSonic 3: the Hedgehog can you Watch Sonic 3: the Hedgehog?
 Is it on HBO Max?
 What about 𝙽etflix?
 Sonic 3: the Hedgehog’s how to Watch the Sonic 3: the Hedgehog epic starring Sonic 3: the Hedgehog (2024 Latest English and Hindi Sub Mo𝚟ies.

-Is Mufasa coming in 2024?
+Is Sonic 3 coming in 2024?

 Release.
 Sonic 3: the Hedgehog premiered at the Dolby Theatre in Los Angeles on December 9, 2024, and was released in the United States on December 20, 2024.
 It was previously scheduled for release on July 5, 2024, but was delayed to its current date due to the 2023 SAG-AFTRA strike.

-Where can we watch Mufasa?
+Where can we watch Sonic 3?

 "Sonic 3: the Hedgehog" is now in theaters.
 Sonic 3: the Hedgehog will be available for streaming on Disney+ at a later date.
 Fans can expect the live-action film to arrive on Disney's streaming service approximately three months after its theatrical debut, likely in March 2025.

-Are they making a movie about Mufasa?
+Are they making a movie about Sonic 3?

 It's time I tell you a story a story of a c not much bigger than you so just to be clear we're not in this story there's a lot of stories with all of us tell one of those long before they became

-Is there an end scene in Mufasa?
+Is there an end scene in Sonic 3?

-Mufasa's story has been narrated by Rafiki, with the Mandrill telling it to Simba's daughter, Kiara (Blue Ivy Carter).
+Sonic 3's story has been narrated by Rafiki, with the Mandrill telling it to Simba's daughter, Kiara (Blue Ivy Carter).
 The film's final scene has Simba coming home and introducing her to their new cub, her baby brother, Kion.
-Thus, it makes sense that Mufasa doesn't need a post-credits or a mid-credits scene.
+Thus, it makes sense that Sonic 3 doesn't need a post-credits or a mid-credits scene.

-Were Mufasa and Scar real brothers?
+Were Sonic 3 and Scar real brothers?

-Growing up, we always assumed that Scar and Mufasa were brothers, and therefore, Scar was Simba's uncle.
+Growing up, we always assumed that Scar and Sonic 3 were brothers, and therefore, Scar was Simba's uncle.
 It's not something we ever questioned.
-But it's turns out we had the links between The Lion King characters all wrong.
+But it's turns out we had the links between The Sonic the Hedgehog 3 characters all wrong.
 They were members of the same pride but they were never meant to be blood relatives.

-Will there be a lion King 2 movie?
+Will there be a Sonic the Hedgehog 3 movie?

-Will Mufasa be on Netflix?
+Will Sonic 3 be on Netflix?

 As per a report by Decider, 'Sonic 3: the Hedgehog' has fewer chances to be streamed on Netflix as the film is produced by Disney.
 This fact makes it quite clear that 'Sonic 3: the Hedgehog' will be streaming on Disney Plus Hotstar as it's from their home production.

-Did Mufasa love Simba?
+Did Sonic 3 love Simba?

-Mufasa loved his son very much, and was extremely protective of him as a result, immediately coming to his rescue whenever he is in danger.
+Sonic 3 loved his son very much, and was extremely protective of him as a result, immediately coming to his rescue whenever he is in danger.

-What happened to Mufasa after he died in Lion King?
+What happened to Sonic 3 after he died in Sonic the Hedgehog 3?

-What he thinks happened is that the hyenas ate Mufasa's body and then gave Scar the bones.
+What he thinks happened is that the hyenas ate Sonic 3's body and then gave Scar the bones.
 Later, when Scar falls, they eat him too.
 The same fate befalling two brothers.
 Which, as he points out, is very Shakespearean as well.

-What runs over Mufasa?
+What runs over Sonic 3?

-In the first film, the wildebeests stampede to the right when Mufasa falls to his death.
+In the first film, the wildebeests stampede to the right when Sonic 3 falls to his death.

 When Is Sonic 3: the Hedgehog Release Date?